A Denali National Park Itinerary for Two Full Days

 When we arrived, there were already four full shuttles of people from the visitor’s center waiting for the demo.
 They definitely got the “best” seats, but we didn’t have trouble seeing the dogs from the back of the gathering space.

-The demonstration itself was great and watching them interact with the staff was great.
+The demonstration itself was great.
+Watching them interact with the staff was also great.
 The guide talked as if in slow motion, though, and as the rain started coming down his talk started to get tedious.

 You could tell he was working off of a memorized script that he really wanted to get through, which I guess is commendable.